TEMPLE578/ObsidianGitSync/Economics.md

 If event A happens before event B, it

 Refutation
-- to prove wrong by  argument
+- to prove wrong by  argument or evidence
+- show to be false